metacpan/metacpan-cpan-extracted/distros/W/WebService-TeamCity/README.md

     Only returns builds which match _all_ of the specified tags.
 Tags are given as strings.

+# SUPPORT

+Bugs may be submitted through [https://github.com/maxmind/WebService-TeamCity/issues](https://github.com/maxmind/WebService-TeamCity/issues).

 # AUTHOR

 Dave Rolsky <autarch@urth.org>

-# CONTRIBUTOR
+# CONTRIBUTORS

-Dave Rolsky <drolsky@maxmind.com>
+- Dave Rolsky <drolsky@maxmind.com>
+- Greg Oschwald <goschwald@maxmind.com>
+- Mark Fowler <mark@twoshortplanks.com>
+- Olaf Alders <oalders@maxmind.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by MaxMind, Inc..
+This software is copyright (c) 2018 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.